California becomes 5th state to pass Elijah’s Law

-Maryland has become the fourth state to enact Elijah’s Law to ensure childcare facilities have policies in place to protect children with food allergies.
-Maryland Gov. Wes Moore signed Elijah’s Law on April 26, 2024.
+California has become the fifth state to enact Elijah’s Law to ensure childcare facilities have policies in place to protect children with food allergies.
+California Gov. Gavin Newsom signed Elijah’s Law on Sept.
+25, 2024.

-Four states have passed versions of Elijah’s Law: Illinois, Maryland, New York and Virginia.
+The four other states that have passed versions of Elijah’s Law are: Illinois, Maryland, New York and Virginia.
 A fifth state – Connecticut – has adopted requirements similar to Elijah’s Law.

-Other states are considering Elijah’s Law as well.
-California, Kansas, Michigan, Missouri and Pennsylvania have had bills under consideration in their state houses.
+Other states are considering Elijah’s Law.
+Kansas, Michigan, Missouri and Pennsylvania have had bills under consideration in their state houses.

 What is Elijah’s Law?